buggyrace/buggy-race-server/DEVELOPMENT.md

 > already installed; good luck.
 If you are totally blocking on this, a panic
 > bypass is to switch to mySQL ;-)

+## Flask needs to know where the app is!

+By default, flask looks for `app.py` in the current directory.
+Unfortunately, the Race Server's `app.py` isn't in the project's root directory (there are good reasons for this, inherited from `flask-cookiecutter`) so you need to tell
+it: either set the environment variable `FLASK_APP` to be `buggy_race_server/app.py`:

+    export FLASK_APP=buggy_race_server/app.py

+or use the `app` option when you run `flask`:

+    flask --app=buggy_race_server/app.py

+or declare the env variable with each invocation:

+    FLASK_APP=buggy_race_server/app.py flask

+or (maybe the best option because do-it-once now and you're good thereafter):

+    cp env.example .env

+...and then edit that `.env` file!
+(It's got `FLASK_APP` in it already).

 ### Set up a database

 > _There are SQL-dialect specific notes further down in this file!_

-If you don't explicitly set a database, the default is an SQLite one — but if you've got mySQL or PostgreSQL running then it's best to use that: create a database by saying something like this to your SQL shell:

-    CREATE DATABASE buggyrace

-...and make sure you know the username of the `OWNER` and their password, because you need that in the `DATABASE_URL`.
+You must explicitly tell the race sever which database to use with the `DATABASE_URL` environment variable.

+> If you want to use mySQL or PostgreSQL then you need to get those services up
+> and running first, which is beyond the scope of this document, and you'll
+> need to create a database to use.
+When you've done that you need to nominate
+> it in the `DATABASE_URL` environment variable: for that you'll probably need
+> to know the database name, the port it's server from, the username of the
+> owner and their password.
+>
+> Alternatively, provided this is just for dev/smoke test, you can use
+> SQLite instead: it doesn't need to run as a service.

+Probably the most convenient way set `DATABASE_URL` is to use a `.env` file, because your flask app will look in there.
+If you don't have one already, copy `env.example` to `.env` and edit it.
+You'll see example values there for databases, including the SQLite one.
+If you use SQLite you don't even need to create the database first, because it will create it (although note you'll still need to populate it with the `flask db` command).

-We've been using `flask db` to manage the datbase, but note that it needs to find the flask app, so you might need to set `FLASK_APP` first, e.g.:
+We've been using `flask db` to manage the database, but note that flask won't recognise the `db` command if you haven't told it where the app is (see the previous section — for example, export `FLASK_APP` or set it in `.env`):

-    export FLASK_APP=buggy_race_server/app.py

-Populate the database with:

     flask db upgrade

 (this applies the migrations and creates the tables, etc).

+#### If you are changing models hence database structure

 If you change the models and want to create new migrations, do something like:

-    flask db migrate -m "store user star sign"
+    flask db migrate -m "store user's star sign"

+_Note for devs:_
-Behind the scenes that's Flask-SQLalchemy doing a pretty impressive job of generating the schema migrations _but_ we have bumped into some SQL-dialect gotchas (some ALTER TABLE column changes break in SQLite, but mySQL and Postgres handle indexes a little differently too).
-As a courtesy please check you haven't broken the migrations for the dialect you're _not_ using, because this is a blocker for other devs who hit it later.
+Behind the scenes that's Flask-SQLalchemy doing a pretty impressive job of generating the schema migrations _but_ we have bumped into some SQL-dialect gotchas (some ALTER TABLE column changes break in SQLite, although mySQL and Postgres handle indexes a little differently too).
+Before you push any code back, as a courtesy please check you haven't broken the migrations for the dialect you're _not_ using, because this is a blocker for other devs who hit it later.

 ### Set up environment variables

-Unless you're using the default SQLite database, the critical one is `DATABASE_URL`.
+The critical ones are `FLASK_APP` and `DATABASE_URL`.
 The easiest way to set things up is

     cp env.example .env

 ...and edit that.
 Set or use the default value for `AUTHORISATION_CODE` (you will need it to do anything useful within the admin interface).

-You need to have `FLASK_APP` set too — `buggy_race_server/app.py` works (which is the default).

 Almost all the config settings for buggy racing are stored in the database, but the app reads the environment variables first, and _overwrites_ any it finds